 Today Bhaktapur as a whole retains it's wonderful historic beauty and culture.
 However it is so very important to realize that Bhaktapur Durbar Square is only one small part of Bhaktapur city itself.
 All of which can be explored!

 There's a lot to discover in Bhaktapur so many people opt to stay here for a few nights which really can make you feel like you are sleeping in another time period.

-If you are visiting Bhaktapur Durbar Square I highly recommend you download my guidebook.
+If you are visiting Bhaktapur Durbar Square I highly recommend you download my guidebook to heritage walks in Kathmandu.
 It includes fantastic walking tours of the square and photographs of every temple so you'll never be confused as to what's what again!

 Bhaktapur Durbar Square contains a lot of temples and places of interest as you can see.
 There are local guides who can be hired from as little as 1500 rupees.
 Do be aware that they don't always know as much as they claim and very rarely show you anything beyond the 4 squares.